sbmpost/AutoRaise/README.md

 https://github.com/Dimentium/homebrew-autoraise

-*Note3*: Lothar Haeger created a gui on top of the commandline version which can be found here:
+*Note3*: Lothar Haeger created a gui on top of the command line version which can be found here:

 https://github.com/lhaeger/AutoRaise